Joshinko is rice flour made of Japanese short-grain rice. Use it for wagashi, such as dango, some mochi desserts, and zenzai.

 Substitutions

 You can substitute it with mochiko or shiratamako.
-However, these rice flour are made with glutinous/sticky rice and will have a chewy mochi-like texture.
+However, these rice flours are made with glutinous/sticky rice, resulting in a chewy mochi-like texture.

-Although tempting, do not use long-grain rice flour.
+Although tempting, do not use long-grain rice flour or rice flour from other Asian countries.
 The texture and flavor are not suitable for Japanese sweets.
 Please use the appropriate flour to respect the food culture.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.